-Our LLM is a respected and desirable academic qualification recognised throughout the world and across key legal disciplines.
-It focuses on our particular areas of expertise, and aims to offer a unique student experience by taking advantage of our outstanding academic reputation, with emphasis on innovative and problem-solving teaching methods as well as our comparative and international outlook.
+Our LLM programme is a respected academic qualification recognised throughout the world and across key legal disciplines.
+It focuses on our particular areas of expertise and offers a choice of eight specialist pathways or a general LLM qualification.
+We place particular emphasis on innovative and problem-solving teaching methods as well as comparative and international outlook.

 Application status Open